Peer Health Educator

 - Deliver presentations upon request

-- Must maintain at least a 2.5 GPA and be a student in good standing with the Office of Student Conduct.
+- Must be in good standing with the Office of Student Conduct.

 - 1/24/2022 - Application for PHE Program Opens

 - 2/24/2022 - Application for PHE Program Closes

 - 3/7/2022 - 3/11/2022 - Interviews